 If you’ve ever wondered why your cat’s whiskers are so long, you’re in the right place.
-We’ll also cover what happens if you cut your cat’s whiskers, and what cat whiskers do.
+Are you supposed to trim them?
+Let’s take a look at what whiskers are for, and what would happen if you were to cut them off.
 These common questions can have some surprising answers!

 What do cat whiskers do?